GlacioHack/xdem/doc/source/uncertainty.md

 # Uncertainty analysis

-xDEM integrates spatial uncertainty analysis tools from the recent literature that **rely on joint methods from two scientific fields: spatial statistics and uncertainty quantification**.
+xDEM integrates uncertainty analysis tools from the recent literature that **rely on joint methods from two scientific fields: spatial statistics and uncertainty quantification**.

 While uncertainty analysis technically refers to both systematic and random errors, systematic errors of elevation data are corrected using {ref}`coregistration` and {ref}`biascorr`, so we here refer to **uncertainty analysis for quantifying and propagating random errors**.

-In detail, we provide tools to:
+In detail, xDEM provide tools to:

-1. Account for elevation **heteroscedasticity** (e.g., varying precision such as with terrain slope or stereo-correlation),
+1. Estimate and model elevation **heteroscedasticity, i.e. variable random errors** (e.g., such as with terrain slope or stereo-correlation),
-2. Quantify the **spatial correlation of random errors** (e.g., from native spatial resolution or instrument noise),
+2. Estimate and model the **spatial correlation of random errors** (e.g., from native spatial resolution or instrument noise),
-3. Perform an **error propagation to elevation derivatives** (e.g., spatial average, or more complex derivatives such as slope and aspect).
+3. Perform **error propagation to elevation derivatives** (e.g., spatial average, or more complex derivatives such as slope and aspect).

 :::{admonition} More reading
 :class: tip